psb1558/ygt/README.md

 Several executable files are available in the “Releases” section of the Ygt GitHub site.
 If none of these are suitable for your system, Ygt must be launched from a command line.
 In this case, install from an environment where the version of Python is 3.10.4 or later by typing `pip install ygt` on the command line.
 Alternatively, download the files from GitHub, navigate to the directory with the file pyproject.toml, and type `pip install .` (don't forget the period!).
 Then type `ygt <Return>` to start the program.

-For more information, see the [documentation](https://github.com/psb1558/ygt/tree/main/docs) or watch a brief [introductory video](https://psb1558.github.io/ygt/index.html).
+For more information, see the [documentation](https://github.com/psb1558/ygt/tree/main/docs) or go through a brief [tutorial](https://psb1558.github.io/ygt/tutorial.html).

 ## Changes

+### Version 0.2.7

+Fixed a bug that caused ygt to crash sometimes when user canceled file-open operation.

+Eliminated distinction of distance type (black, white, gray) for stem hints.
+No more "blackdist," "whitedist," "graydist";
+instead only "stem."

 ### Version 0.2.5